Heinz Rutha: Early life

-Rutha was born in and grew up in Sudetenland region of the Austrian Crownland of Bohemia, whose politics were dominated by a conflict between the nationalism of the Czech majority who challenged the dominant position of the German minority.
-In their turn, the völkisch ideology from Germany, which praised the Germans as the Aryan Herrnvolk ("master race") while denigrating all Slavs as untermensch ("sub-humans") was very popular with the ethnic Germans of Bohemia as it was used to justify their traditionally dominant position.
+Rutha was born in and grew up in Sudetenland region of Bohemia, whose politics was dominated by a conflict between the nationalism of the Czech majority who challenged the dominant position of the German minority.
+In turn, the völkisch ideology which from the 1880s interpreted Germanness in racial terms was very popular with the ethnic Germans of Bohemia as it was used to justify their traditionally dominant position.
 The same year that Rutha was born, 1897, had seen widespread rioting by the German minority in protest against a law passed by the Austrian Reichsrat declaring that henceforward Bohemia was to be bilingual with Czech having the same status as German.

 Rutha grew up in this atmosphere of German-Czech conflict, and as an ethnic German saw his role in promoting the German language and culture in Bohemia.
 Rutha's father, like other ethnic Germans in Bohemia, had völkisch inclinations, and Rutha was later to praise the Devil's Wall as a barrier that protected the Germans of the Sudetenland from the Czech "Slavic flood" that threatened to wash them away.
-Rutha's mother, who he idealized, was ethnic German, but of Czech descent, and at her insistence he learned some Czech and when was 11 was sent to the town of Münchengrätz (modern Mnichovo Hradiště, Czech Republic) south of the Devil's Wall to improve his Czech.
-Rutha was later to write that his time in Münchengrätz with the worse time in his life as he felt out of place with the Czechs who were to him a "foreign" people.
+Rutha's mother, whom he idealized, was of Czech descent; at her insistence he learnt some Czech and at age 11 was sent to the town of Mnichovo Hradiště south of the Devil's Wall to improve his Czech.
+Rutha was later to write that his time in Mnichovo Hradiště was the worse time of his life as he felt out of place with the Czechs who were to him a "foreign" people.